-Four recent employer-led initiatives bridge the gap between education and employment, drawing Maine people of all ages toward high-demand occupations that match their interests and passions.
+Four recent employer-led professional development initiatives bridge the gap between education and employment, drawing Maine people of all ages toward high-demand competencies and careers that match their interests and passions.

 Leadership Maine is an annual program of the Maine Development Foundation.
 In 2012, the workforce team proposed a data-driven, crowdsourced campaign to help Maine people find high-demand careers that match their interests.